Matta-Labs/camera-mounts/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have any exisiting camera mounts you are willing to share with the community, please do!
-We want to create the largest set of open source camera mounting hardware
+We want to create the largest open source repo of 3D printer camera mounts on the internet!

 1. Fork the Project
 2. Create a Branch for your Contribution (`git checkout -b Ultimaker-S5`)